lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

    Age
       The sections of the texture are gone through sequentially in particles' lifetimes.
    Angle
-      Change the section based on the angle of rotation around the :guilabel:`Align to` axis, if :guilabel:`View` is used the change is based on the amount of tilt.
+      Change the section based on the angle of rotation around the *Align to* axis, if *View* is used the change is based on the amount of tilt.
    Frame
       The section is changes according to the frame.

 Offset
-   Specifies how to choose the first part (of all the parts in the n×n grid in the texture defined by the :guilabel:`UV Split` number) for all particles.
+   Specifies how to choose the first part (of all the parts in the n×n grid in the texture defined by the *UV Split* number) for all particles.

    None
       All particles start from the first part.